phaustin/quantecon-example/book/docs/python_advanced_features.md

-Complete the following code, and test it using [this csv file](https://raw.githubusercontent.com/QuantEcon/lecture-source-py/master/source/_static/lecture_specific/python_advanced_features/test_table.csv), which we assume that you\'ve put in your current working directory
+Complete the following code, and test it using [this csv file](https://raw.githubusercontent.com/QuantEcon/lecture-source-py/master/source/_static/lecture_specific/python_advanced_features/test_table.csv), which we assume that you've put in your current working directory

 ```python
 def column_iterator(target_file, column_number):